sshonosuke/GDCI/README.md

 # GDCI: Robust empirical Bayes confidence intervals using gamma-divergence

-This repository provides R code implementing robust sempirical Bayes confidence intervals using gamma-divergence, as proposed by the following paper.
+This repository provides R code implementing robust empirical Bayes confidence intervals using gamma-divergence, as proposed by the following paper.

 Kurisu, D., Ishihara, T. and Sugasawa, S. (2021).
 Robust and Efficient Empirical Bayes Confidence Intervals using gamma-Divergence. (available at arXiv)